 After some time, you just couldn’t click on an ad without seeing the same comparison format over and over.
 It was just a matter of time before Google have realized that this model alone is responsible for a growing number of websites that has no real value to the visitor since they don’t offer anything new or unique.
 What has started as a small PPC problem, had become a huge issue for the traditional (organic) search results, since many small review sites had found their way to the first and second page in Google.
 Many niches have became infested by comparison shopping sites, such as the travel industry, where travel aggregation became the norm.

-Eventually (and i do thank Harlan Kilstein for giving me a earlier warning in June 2009, before the slap) they have pulled the plug and this profitable method became history.
+Eventually (and i do thank Harlan Kilstein for giving us an early warning in June 2009, before the slap) they have pulled the plug and this profitable method became history.
 Myself, i always preferred to use an honest one product review site, other than three products comparison shopping site, but others who used it had to find out a way to recover their model.
 This is another example of how following Google’s policy guidelines (even before the become solid rules) is the most profitable way.
 While others had to reinvent their business, i have tripled my traffic.

-Now days, Google AdWords prohibits the promotion of comparison shopping websites and any violation of this policy may result in a range of actions, such as disabling your domain, disapproving your ads, suspending your AdWords account and if you try to set up a new one, you may find your self banned from AdWords.
+Currently, Google AdWords prohibits the promotion of comparison shopping websites and any violation of this policy may result in a range of actions, such as disabling your domain, disapproving your ads, suspending your AdWords account and if you try to set up a new one, you may find yourself banned from AdWords.